-Total hour commitment varies from 135 to 280 hours based on the nature of the project / experience.
-This number will be determined by Department Chair prior to course registration.
+3 credits 15 Weeks (Total hour commitment varies from 135 hrs to 280 hrs based on the nature of the project / experience.
+This number will be determined by Department Chair prior to course registration.)
 The externship option gives a student the opportunity to apply prior learning in a professional setting off campus.
 Students may propose an externship site or choose from a list of established externship partners, but regardless all placements require Department Chair approval.
-Students will be responsible for scheduling/ transportation to fulfill required number of contact hours and completion of course requirements.
+Students will be responsible for scheduling/transportation to fulfill required number of contact hours and completion of course requirements.
 All externships subject to Department Chair approval.

-Prerequisites: BCT 145 and BCT 152
+Prerequisites: BCT 145.